-Before you begin, it’s crucial to make sure that you have all the necessary items to ensure that your project runs smoothly, and you end up with the best result.
-We’ve compiled a list of all the essential materials along with a few extra things that you can get for your own ease that would make the painting process much more efficient and give you unique, one of a kind shoes.
+Before you begin, it’s crucial to make sure that you have all the necessary items to ensure that your project runs smoothly so you end up with the best result.
+We’ve compiled a list of all the essential materials needed to hand paint Vans shoes of any kind along with a few extra things that you can get for your own ease that would make the painting process much more efficient and give you unique, one of a kind shoes.
 You can also find the complete description of all the materials required in @sneakersnipercustoms’ YouTube video, where he explains their use and source in detail.

 You don’t need to be worried about where you’ll get most of these items as at Angelus Leather Paints, and you’ll find whatever you need.
 You can also order almost all of these things on Amazon, whichever option you prefer.
 At Angelus, everything is in budget, and they are well-known for the best quality paints.

 To help bind the paint to the canvas, make it last longer, and keep the material smooth and flexible, you’ll need to use a mixture of 50% Angelus 2-soft fabric medium plus 50% plain white for the base coats.
 This additional step also helps prevent cracking and gives it an overall smooth and bright look.
 You can also use 100% acetone nail-paint remover for this purpose if you don’t have Angelus 2-soft in supply.
 Note that you want to purchase the 2-soft (not the hard) because these are meant for softer surfaces, like canvas shoes.

 You will need something to insert inside the shoes to keep the work surface elevated and smooth.
 Old pair of socks or shoe trees should suffice.